dderg/dvorak-qwerty/README.md

 `/usr/share/X11/xkb/types/dvorak-qwerty`

 after reboot, you can choose new input sources from text entry setting:
-Dvorak Qwerty
+Dvorak-Qwerty
 ------
-Dvorak Qwerty simplified (no dead keys)
+Dvorak-Qwerty simplified (no dead keys)
 ------
 Dvorak-Qwerty, international with dead keys
 ------